Alford erupts for 37, No. 4 UCLA beats Colorado 104-89

 BOULDER, Colo.
+(AP) -- Bryce Alford's teammates were setting picks to spring him late in a game that was long over.

+No offense intended.
+They were just trying to help him to reach that double-digit 3-point plateau.
+Alford fell one short - about all he didn't accomplish on this magical shooting night.

-(AP) -- Bryce Alford scored a career-high 37 points, hitting nine of UCLA's school-record 19 3-pointers, and the fourth-ranked Bruins beat Colorado 104-89 on Thursday night.
+Alford scored a career-high 37 points, hitting nine of UCLA's school-record 19 3-pointers, and the fourth-ranked Bruins beat Colorado 104-89 on Thursday.

 The old record for the Bruins (17-1, 4-1 Pac-12) was 18 in the season opener against Pacific.